timdeschryver/timdeschryver.dev/blog/keep-agentic-ai-simple-a-practical-workflow-for-software-development/index.md

 The main differentiation between skills and `AGENTS.md`, is that the agent file is always included in the context, while skills are only included when they are relevent.
 This is important to keep the context window manageable, in order to get the best results.

 Another usage of a skill is that it's possible to invoke the skill on demand using a slash command.
 In this case the skills feature is the successor of slash commands or file instructions, and provides a standardized way to invoke repetitive tasks.

+Many tools add the skills to the `./agents/skills` folder, however CLAUDE uses `./claude/skills`.
+As a workaround you can create symlinks to cover both causes without duplicating the skills.

 There are plenty of good skills available.
 To search for skills, I recommend using [https://skills.sh](https://skills.sh).
 To install a skill in your project, you can use the following command.
 After the installation the skill is added to your project repository (or on your system), so it can be re-used by your team.